ArthurC04/Happy/README.md

 # Start project
 $ yarn start

-# running on port 3000
+# Running on port 3000

 ## :memo: Licença